-• Dr. Wei-Shiun Chang received his doctoral degree in Economics from Florida State University.
-He is an Associate Professor of Supply Chain Management at National Cheng Kung University, Taiwan, and the director of the Institute of International Management, NCKU.
+Dr. Wei-Shiun Chang received his doctoral degree in Economics from Florida State University.
+He is an Associate Professor of Supply Chain Management at National Cheng Kung University, Taiwan, and also serves as the Associate Vice President for International Affairs and Director of Division of Overseas Students and Scholars Services.
 He had served as the director of International Affairs Center at the College of Management, NCKU and also the director of NCKU Startup Accelerator earlier.
 His research focuses largely on issues related to procurement auctions, supply chain management, and behavioral operations management.
 He has published in several peer-review international journals including Management Science, Economic Inquiry, and Journal of Behavioral and Experimental Economics and Electronic Commerce Research Research.

 Florida State University, Ph.D. in Economics, 2011.